oasci/pitt-biosc1540-2025s/content/lectures/index.md

 # Lectures

-To support incremental learning and minimize cognitive overload, this course is organized into two complementary types of lectures each week.
+To promote incremental learning and reduce cognitive overload, this course features two distinct types of lectures each week: Foundations and Methods.

+This structured weekly approach aims to:

+-   Reduce cognitive overload by separating theoretical concepts from practical applications.
+-   Strengthen the connection between foundational knowledge and hands-on computational practice.
+-   Provide students with both a solid conceptual understanding and the technical skills necessary for success in computational biology.

+Students are expected to engage with material from both lecture types and complete assignments that integrate foundational theory with computational applications.

 ## Foundations (Tuesdays)